suweicong/contract-state-upgrades/README.md

 # Contract and State Upgrades CorDapp

-This CorDapp shows the end-to-end process of upgrading contracts & state simultaneously in Corda, in explicit mode, in local mock-network.
+This CorDapp shows the end-to-end process of upgrading contracts & state simultaneously in Corda, in explicit mode, with a local mock-network.
 Specially, when the contract is upgraded, the state remains the same.

 The upgrade takes place in four stages: